Sourdough Sam: Outfit

 Sourdough Sam typically wears a cardinal football jersey, despite the 49ers' current selection of team color being 49ers Red, and his jersey number is 49.
 He wears a white long-sleeved shirt underneath the jersey and sports light brown gloves as well as a gold handkerchief around his neck.
 He also wears a large, dark brown cowboy hat emblazoned with the logo for the 49ers and dark brown boots.
 His jeans are held up by suspenders, and in 2014 he was outfitted with a new pair of Levi's jeans after 60 years of wearing a non-branded pair, with promotional images of his entering Levi's Taylor Shop and watching his custom pair be produced.
 He sometimes carries a large pickax.

 However, Sourdough Sam has made appearances with other outfits for special occasions.
 He has appeared with black boots and a black third jersey that was introduced in 2015, a camouflage shirt and jacket with camouflage headband for military related appearances, a red and white Santa suit-esqe top for holiday promotion, and a pink shirt with purple handkerchief for breast cancer awareness efforts.
 When meeting Snoop Dogg, Sourdough Sam wore shutter shades and a massive gold chain around his neck with the words "SOUR DIZZLE".

 Social media

-He has a Facebook page with over 80,000 likes and a Twitter page with username @SourdoughSam49, both of which release posts referring to him in the first person.
+He has a Facebook page with over 80,000 likes and a X page with username @SourdoughSam49, both of which release posts referring to him in the first person.
 These social media outlets are often used for promotional advertising content portrayed as being endorsed by Sam himself, such as the Faithful 49 Loyalty Program and the 49ers' Kids Club.

 Sourdough Sam's birthday is April 9, likely coinciding with the month-date format of the day, 4/9.
 In 2015, a video of Sourdough Sam making his own birthday cake was released on this date.